-Concerning to information of prescription-only medicines, which is online and is addressed to health-care professionals, the Code of GPP states that this practice must be duly approved by the corresponding authorities.
+Concerning information on prescription-only medicines, which is online and is addressed to healthcare professionals, the Code of GPP states that this practice must be duly approved by the corresponding authorities.
 It must clearly identify the sponsoring pharmaceutical company and be disclosed on scientific websites.
-Companies must adopt the proper measures to ensure the promotion of prescription medicines on their websites will only be accessible to health-care professionals.
+Companies must adopt the proper measures to ensure the promotion of prescription medicines on their websites will only be accessible to healthcare professionals.